Al Franken: Saturday Night Live

-On Weekend Update near the end of Season 5, Franken delivered a commentary called "A Limo for a Lame-O".
+On Weekend Update near the end of season 5, Franken delivered a commentary called "A Limo for a Lame-O".
 He mocked controversial NBC president Fred Silverman as "a total unequivocal failure" and displayed a chart showing the poor ratings of NBC programs.
-As a result of this sketch, Silverman declined Lorne Michaels's recommendation for Franken to succeed him as the producer, and Franken left the show when Michaels did, at the end of the 1979–80 season.
+As a result of this sketch, Silverman declined Lorne Michaels's recommendation for Franken to succeed him as the producer, and Franken left the show when Michaels did, at the end of the 1979–1980 season.
 Franken returned to the show in 1985 as a writer and occasional performer.
 He has acknowledged using cocaine and other illegal drugs while working in television and stated that he stopped after John Belushi died of an overdose.
 In 1995, Franken left the show in protest over losing the role of Weekend Update anchor to Norm Macdonald.

-Post-SNL
+During an interview on the Howard Stern Show, comedian and actor Dan Aykroyd confirmed that Franken wrote the famous line "Jane, you ignorant slut" from the Point/Counterpoint segment during Aykroyd's tenure at SNL.

-In 1995, Franken wrote and starred in the film Stuart Saves His Family which was based on his SNL character Stuart Smalley.
-The film was a critical and commercial failure and Franken later became depressed as a result.
+In 1995, Franken wrote and starred in the film Stuart Saves His Family, which was based on his SNL character Stuart Smalley.
+The film was a critical and commercial failure and Franken became depressed as a result.
 Despite its aggregate rating of 30% on Rotten Tomatoes, the film received favorable reviews from The Washington Post and Gene Siskel.